-- 23.4.1.1.1 A statutory declaration stating: - 23.4.1.1.1 that a child of the Employee or the Employee's Spouse has been or is expected to be born; - 23.4.1.1.2 the actual or expected date of birth; - 23.4.1.1.3 that the Employee will be either the Primary Caregiver or the Secondary Caregiver, as appropriate; - 23.4.1.1.4 the particulars of any parental leave that the Employee's Spouse has taken or intends to take; and - 23.4.1.1.5 that for the period of parental leave the Employee will not engage in any conduct inconsistent with their contract of employment; and - 23.4.1.1.2 A medical certificate stating the actual or expected date of birth.
+- 24.4.1.1.1 A statutory declaration stating: - 24.4.1.1.1 that a child of the Employee or the Employee's Spouse has been or is expected to be born; - 24.4.1.1.1.2 the actual or expected date of birth; - 24.4.1.1.3 that the Employee will be either the Primary Caregiver or the Secondary Caregiver, as appropriate; - 24.4.1.1.4 the particulars of any parental leave that the Employee's Spouse has taken or intends to take; and - 24.4.1.1.5 that for the period of parental leave the Employee will not engage in any conduct inconsistent with their contract of employment; and - 24.4.1.1.2 A medical certificate stating the actual or expected date of birth.

-23.4.1.2 Adoption-related leave
+24.4.1.2 Adoption-related leave

-- 23.4.1.2.1 A statutory declaration stating: - 23.4.1.2.1.1 that a child is to be placed with the Employee for adoption; - 23.4.1.2.1.2 the actual or expected date of placement; - 23.4.1.2.1.3 the age of the child at the actual or expected date of placement; - 23.4.1.2.1.4 that the Employee will be either the Primary Caregiver or the Secondary Caregiver, as appropriate; - 23.4.1.2.1.5 the particulars of any parental leave that the Employee's Spouse has taken or intends to take; and
+- 24.4.1.2.1 A statutory declaration stating: - 24.4.1.2.1.1 that a child is to be placed with the Employee for adoption; - 24.4.1.2.1.2 the actual or expected date of placement; - 24.4.1.2.1.3 the age of the child at the actual or expected date of placement; - 24.4.1.2.1.4 that the Employee will be either the Primary Caregiver or the Secondary Caregiver, as appropriate; - 24.4.1.2.1.5 the particulars of any parental leave that the Employee's Spouse has taken or intends to take; and

-- 23.4.1.2.1.6 that for the period of parental leave the Employee will not engage in any conduct inconsistent with their contract of employment; and - 23.4.1.2.2 A statement from an adoption agency or other appropriate body confirming the adoption, including the actual or expected date of placement. - 23.4.2 At least four weeks before the intended commencement of parental leave, the Employee must give the Employer written confirmation of the intended start and end dates notified in accordance with clause 23.4.1, or advise the Employer of any changes to the start and end dates notified in accordance with clause 23.4.1.
+- 24.4.1.2.1.6 that for the period of parental leave the Employee will not engage in any conduct inconsistent with their contract of employment; and - 24.4.1.2.2 A statement from an adoption agency or other appropriate body confirming the adoption, including the actual or expected date of placement. - 24.4.2 At least four weeks before the intended commencement of parental leave, the Employee must give the Employer written confirmation of the intended start and end dates notified in accordance with clause 24.4.1, or advise the Employer of any changes to the start and end dates notified in accordance with clause 24.4.1.

-23.5 Use of leave
+24.5 Use of leave

-- 23.5.1 During a period of unpaid parental leave or a period of parental leave at 50% or 60% of the Employee's Full Rate of Pay, an Employee may take annual, long service or personal/carer's leave, subject to the usual requirements for taking such leave. - 23.5.2 Annual, long service or personal/carer's leave taken in accordance with clause 23.5.1 does not extend the Employee's parental leave entitlements. - 23.5.3 An Employee cannot be paid for more than their full time fraction with a combination of paid parental leave and other leave taken in accordance with clause 23.5.1.
+- 24.5.1 Instead of taking unpaid leave (including unpaid leave that runs concurrently with 50% or 60% paid leave), an Employee may take annual, long service or personal/carer's leave, subject to the usual requirements for taking such leave. - 24.5.2 Annual, long service or personal/carer's leave taken in accordance with clause 24.5.1 does not extend the Employee's parental leave entitlements. - 24.5.3 An Employee cannot be paid for more than their full-time fraction with a combination of paid parental leave and other leave taken in accordance with clause 24.5.1.

-23.6 Varying parental leave
+24.6 Varying parental leave

-23.6.1 Extending Primary Caregiver parental leave
+24.6.1 Extending Primary Caregiver parental leave

-- 23.6.1.1 An Employee who has initially elected not to take their full entitlement to Primary Caregiver leave, may extend the period of Primary Caregiver leave on one occasion by giving the Employer at least 14 days' written notice, if the extension does not cause the total period of Primary Caregiver leave to exceed 52 weeks. - 23.6.1.2 An Employee and the Employer may agree in writing to further extensions to the Employee's Primary Caregiver leave, if the extension does not cause the total period of Primary Caregiver leave to exceed 52 weeks.
+- 24.6.1.1 An Employee who has initially elected not to take their full entitlement to Primary Caregiver leave, may extend the period of Primary Caregiver leave on one occasion by giving the Employer at least 14 days' written notice, if the extension does not cause the total period of Primary Caregiver leave to exceed 52 weeks. - 24.6.1.2 An Employee and the Employer may agree in writing to further extensions to the Employee's Primary Caregiver leave, if the extension does not cause the total period of Primary Caregiver leave to exceed 52 weeks.

-23.6.2 Shortening Primary Caregiver leave
+24.6.2 Shortening Primary Caregiver leave